Transactions overview¶

 The diagram shows the components responsible for Miden transactions and how they fit together.

-- The executor compiles the transaction kernel plus user-defined notes and transaction scripts into a single executable program for the Miden VM.
+Tip - The transaction executor prepares, executes, and proves transactions. - The executor compiles the transaction kernel plus user-defined notes and transaction scripts into a single executable program for the Miden VM. - Users write scripts using kernel procedures and contexts.

 Miden transactions¶